Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Choose an LLC Name

 One of the first steps in forming a Limited Liability Company is to choose a name for your business.
-But before you can register your LLC with the state of New Hampshire, you need to make sure that the name you want to use is available.
+But before you can register your LLC with the state of New Hampshire, you want to make sure that the name you want to use is available.

 This step is important because the name of each LLC must be distinguishable from other entity names registered in the state of New Hampshire.
 The New Hampshire Secretary of State makes it easy to do a New Hampshire LLC name search, so you can quickly verify if your LLC name is available.